 Finally, Action.
 Life has to be lived forward.
 Acceptance and attitude are merely words and wishful thinking without taking action to create better versions of ourselves.
 For me, action is vital.
 I credit exercise and becoming involved in the Transplant Games as pivotal in accepting my illness and a positive attitude.
 This is mainly due to meeting role models who inspired and taught me what was possible through their living examples.

 I also won the 100 meters race.
 This prompted friends to humorously call me “The Fastest Sick Person in Europe!”

 From my viewpoint, what I’d like you to understand is that coping with kidney disease is challenging and certainly a bit of a “rollercoaster.”
 Still, it doesn’t have to be debilitating.

 We all have goals, dreams, and passions.
 If we look to our mental and emotional health, as our healthcare team looks at our physical health, we all have the potential to live well with kidney disease even in the most darkest of days.

 Finally, you might “lose yourself” for a while on this challenging journey, but be assured, you are not alone.
 I did.
 The kidney community is a great community that is there to help you cope with kidney disease.
 There are loads of people out there who have been through difficult times, like you, and will gladly help you in any way, myself included.

-Darren Cawley, born and raised in Ireland, has lived with kidney failure over 20 years.
-After two transplants and 1,800 hospital sessions he is now both comfortable in himself and inspirational in his attitude to living with a chronic illness.
+Darren Cawley, the author of "Coping with Kidney Disease," was born and raised in Ireland.
+He has lived with kidney failure for over 20 years.
+After two transplants and 1,800 hospital sessions, he is both comfortable in himself and inspirational in his attitude to living with a chronic illness.